Delicious BBQ Pulled Pork which is perfect for entertaining! Pulled pork recipe for oven, pressure cooker and Instant Pot.

 - Preheat the oven to 150°C (300°F).

 - Heat a large oven-proof pan with some olive oil.
-The pan should be large enough to snugly fit the piece of meat.
+The pan should be large enough to snugly fit the pieces of meat in one layer.

 - Brown the meat on both sides, taking care not to burn the spice rub.